programminghistorian/jekyll/lessons/qgis-layers.md

 **vector** data.
 Its first order of work is to arrange these points, lines, and polygons and project them accurately on maps.
-Points may be towns or telephone poles; lines could represent rivers, roads, or railroads; and polygons could encompass a farmer’s lot or larger political boundaries.
+Points may be towns or telephone poles; lines could represent rivers, roads, or railroads; and polygons could encompass a farmer's lot or larger political boundaries.
 However, it is also possible to attach historical data to these geographical places and study how people interacted with and changed their physical environments.
 The population of towns